-To upgrade any v5 release of StarSQL you can just run the setup.exe program from the StarSQL installer image as described in "Installing StarSQL" on page 22.
-To upgrade from a v2.x, 3.x, or 4x version of StarSQL, choose Uninstall StarSQL from the StarSQL Program Group to un-install the older version before you install StarSQL v5.5.
+To upgrade from StarSQL5.51 or v6.0, you can just run the setup.exe program from the StarSQL installer image as described in "Installing StarSQL" on page 18.
+To upgrade from StarSQL 5.0 through 5.50, use the Add/Remove Control Panel to uninstall the older version of StarSQL.
+To upgrade from a v2.x, 3.x, or 4x version of StarSQL, choose Uninstall StarSQL from the StarSQL Program Group to un-install the older version before you install StarSQL v6.1.
 Major releases of StarSQL also may require changes to SQL catalog packages on the host.
 StarSQL uses the SQL packages to provide added functionality.
 (Point releases and hot-fixes usually do not involve changes to the SQL packages.)
 It is recommended that the SQL packages be rebound whenever introducing a major version of StarSQL into the computing environment or when directed by the instructions included in the Readme file associated with all StarSQL installation images.